hytopiagg/sdk/docs/server.particleemittermanager.md

 ```

 ## Remarks

+The ParticleEmitterManager is created internally as a singleton for each [World](./server.world.md) instance in a game server.
+It allows retrieval of all loaded ParticleEmitter instances, entity attached ParticleEmitter instances, and more.

 The constructor for this class is marked as internal.
 Third-party code should not call the constructor directly or create subclasses that extend the `ParticleEmitterManager` class.